Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy: Abstract

 \section{Abstract}

 Differentially private GNNs (Graph Neural Networks) have been recently studied to provide high accuracy in various tasks on graph data while strongly protecting user privacy.
-In particular, a recent study proposes an algorithm to protect each user's feature vector in an attributed graph with LDP (Local Differential Privacy), a strong privacy notion without a trusted third party. \colorB{However, this algorithm does not protect edges (friendships) in a social graph, hence cannot protect user privacy in unattributed graphs.
-How to provide strong privacy with high accuracy in unattributed graphs remains open.}
+In particular, a recent study proposes an algorithm to protect each user's feature vector in \colorB{an attributed graph, which includes feature vectors along with node IDs and edges,} with LDP (Local Differential Privacy), a strong privacy notion without a trusted third party.
+However, this algorithm does not protect edges (friendships) in a social graph, hence cannot protect user privacy in \colorB{unattributed graphs, which include only node IDs and edges}.
+How to provide strong privacy with high accuracy in unattributed graphs remains open.
 In this paper, we propose a novel LDP algorithm called the \textit{DPRR (Degree-Preserving Randomized Response)} to provide LDP for edges in GNNs.
 Our DPRR preserves each user's degree hence a graph structure while providing edge LDP.
-Technically, our DPRR uses Warner's RR (Randomized Response) and \textit{strategic} edge sampling, where each user's sampling probability is automatically tuned using the Laplacian mechanism to preserve the degree information under edge LDP. \colorB{We also propose a privacy budget allocation method to make the noise in both Warner's RR and the Laplacian mechanism small.} We focus on graph classification as a task of GNNs and evaluate the DPRR using three social graph datasets.
-Our experimental results show that the DPRR significantly outperforms three baselines and provides accuracy close to a non-private algorithm in all datasets with a reasonable privacy budget, e.g., $\epsilon=1$.
+Technically, our DPRR uses Warner's RR (Randomized Response) and \textit{strategic} edge sampling, where each user's sampling probability is automatically tuned using the Laplacian mechanism to preserve the degree information under edge LDP.
+We also propose a privacy budget allocation method to make the noise in both Warner's RR and the Laplacian mechanism small.
+We focus on graph classification as a task of GNNs and evaluate the DPRR using three social graph datasets.
+Our experimental results show that the DPRR significantly outperforms three baselines and provides accuracy close to a non-private algorithm in all datasets with a reasonable privacy budget, e.g., $\epsilon=1$. \colorB{Finally, we introduce data poisoning attacks to our DPRR and a defense against the attacks.
+We evaluate them using the three social graph datasets and discuss the experimental results.}